ycrc/ycrc.github.io/docs/clusters-at-yale/applications/modules.md

+# Load Software with Modules

 There are many software packages installed on the Yale clusters in addition to those installed in the standard system directories.
-This software has been [custom built](/clusters-at-yale/easybuild) for use on our clusters at the request of our users.
+This software has been [custom built](/clusters-at-yale/applications/easybuild) for use on our clusters at the request of our users.
 In order to manage these additional packages, the clusters use _module files_.
 These module files allow you to easily specify which versions of which packages you want use.

 ## List All Loaded Modules